textpattern/textpattern-toolbelt/README.md

 # Developer Toolbelt for Textpattern CMS

-A collection of tools which help to develop [Textpattern CMS](https://textpattern.com/).
+A collection of tools which help make [Textpattern CMS](https://textpattern.com/) releases.

 ## Contributing